Code-Institute-Submissions/tomes2000-devkota_consultancy/README.md

   * ## Typography
   In order to make the logo bold, I went with Franklin Gothic Medium, For the landing text, I wanted to make it look opulent therefore I went with the Italiana font.
 The bold logo at the top and the finely-put-together landing text compliment each other very well.
 I kept the body the default font as it ties in well with my idea of a simple website.
   * ## Colour Palette
  Using the [Favicon.io](https://favicon.io/) website to generate a colour palette, I decided to use a simple theme throughout my website so that I didn't overload the user's visual senses.
 I decided to slightly change the colour tones of some of the colour palette suggestions so that they blended better together.
 I used  the colour palette more as a guide to further ideas.
+ * ## Favicon
+ Using [Favicon.io](https://favicon.io/) to generate a favicon image for my website, I managed to give it a simple feel that matches the fung shui and vibe of the whole website.
+Using the same colours I used in my logo, it really blends everything very well.

  * ## Imagery
  All imagery was sourced from the website, [Pexels.](https://www.pexels.com/)

   The images I've chosen in my website give a nice professional look, whilst also keeping the website nice and simple.
 All images that are next to accompanying text have a connection to them, which aids the user in better understanding the purpose of the website.
 The simple look of the website works well with the massive hero image in the landing section that is meant to attract the users attention.
  * ## Logo
  The Devkota Consultancy logo was generated from the website  [my free logo maker.](https://myfreelogomaker.com/onboarding)

    To keep up with the professional and simple look of my website, my logo is very simple and just has the colour black with a basic engineering image to the left of the text.